 Why you need a content strategy

 Let’s start with the basics.
 Creating content could mean a range of things.
-For some, this means writing blog posts, other record a podcast, while some film video.
-Regardless of the medium, creating content is important for every business.
+For some, this means writing blog posts, others record a podcast, while some film a video.
+Regardless of the medium, creating content is important for every ecommerce business.

 As I deal with businesses that create written content, that will be our focus.
 But these tips and ideas work across all types of mediums.

 What is strategy?

 The Cambridge Dictionary defines strategy as:

 A detailed plan for achieving success in situations such as war, politics, business, industry, or sport, or the skill of planning for such situations.